A3h1nt/a3h1nt.github.io/_posts/2023-09-28-The OldSkool TabNabbing.md

 Until the first step, when `Website-A` opens `Website-B` everything looks fine.
 But, in the second stage we can see that `Website-B` provides the location/link to `Website-A` through the opener property.
 So as an attacker if i can manage to insert a link to a `Website-B` let's say through comments section in `Website-A`, then once the user clicks on the link and is directed to `Website-B` on a different tab which will have the `window.opener()` property, using this property the attacker  can replace `Website-A` with a phishing website `WebsitePhish-A` while the user is still on `Website-B`, this way a user can be phished easily.

-## What is tab nabbing ?
+## What is TabNabbing ?

-Tab nabbing is a web application attack, where an attacker is able to nab information from a victim by supplying a link in the source website that the victim visits, once the victim clicks on the link, the source website opens another tab, this newly opened tab simply replaces the source website with some malicious look alike website through `window.opener()` property, hence tricking the victim into giving out information.
+TabNabbing is a web application attack, where an attacker is able to nab information from a victim by supplying a link in the source website that the victim visits, once the victim clicks on the link, the source website opens another tab, this newly opened tab simply replaces the source website with some malicious look alike website through `window.opener()` property, hence tricking the victim into giving out information.

 ## Impact